jniemann66/SettingUpReactNative/SettingUpDevEnv.md

 To set the phone to use the IP and port of the dev server, **shake the phone while app is running** to open dev settings

 ---

+### Setting up a GenyMotion Android emulator

+The Genymotion Anroid Emulator is faster than the AVD emulator.
+However, it uses it's own adb server which causes a conflict with the SDK adb server.
+To fix this, in Genymotion, open Settings/ADB and choose 'Use custom Android SDK Tools' then set the path to the Android SDK

 ### Creating and running a project: